-The Signaling Server provides HTTPS Secure Connection access to the Service Layer Signaling (SLS) tables defined in Section 7.
+The Signaling Server provides HTTPS Secure Connection (per the Security Policies of Section 5.9) access to the Service Layer Signaling (SLS) tables defined in Section 7.

-When an SLTINETUR1 with urlType attribute value "1" is present in the SLT, it can be used as a base URL to make HTTP requests for signaling metadata.
-The desired signaling metadata objects, as defined in Table 6.18, to be returned are indicated by appending path terms to the base URL (rather than using query terms).
+When an SLTINEtUrl with urlType attribute value "1" is present in the SLT, it can be used as a base URL to make HTTP requests for current signaling metadata.
+The desired signaling metadata objects to be returned are indicated by appending path terms to the base URL (rather than using query terms).
 This makes the retrieval of the signaling metadata objects more efficient from the server standpoint, since no server side application is required to retrieve the desired objects.
 Each request simply fetches a file.
-To make such a request, the GET method is used, and the path appended to the end of the base URL contains terms indicating the desired signaling object or objects, as indicated in Table 6.17.
+To make such a request, the GET method is used.